| |

 |

 With most of the forest burned away, your views of the Crystal Lake basin and surroundings high country are breathtaking.
 As you climb higher and higher you'll appreciate the patches of trees here and there which were spared from the fire.
+Shortly past the 2-mile post, two switchbacks keep the trail at decent grade for the final pitch.
 After 2.5 miles from the trailhead you reach Windy Gap (7588') saddle and the Pacific Crest Trail (PCT).

-From Windy Gap you have several options (View Windy Gap photo with trail labels).
-You can return the way you came.
-Straight ahead takes you to Little Jimmy Spring (few minutes) and Little Jimmy Trailcamp (0.3 mile).
-To the right (east) you can climb to the Hawkins Ridge Trail junction (8390', 1.4 miles) and Mount Hawkins (8850', 0.8 miles from the junction, 2.2 miles from Windy Gap).
-To the left (west) you can climb Mount Islip (5250', 1 mile).
-(See my Mt.
-Islip trail description.)
-From Mount Islip, an alternate route would be to follow the Islip Ridge Trail all the way to the Crystal Lake parking lot (5575', 4.8 miles), then follow the road down back to your car.
-Another alternate route would be to take the Big Cienega Cutoff.
+From Windy Gap you have several options (view Windy Gap photo with trail labels).
+You can return the way you came for a nice 5-mile round trip hike.
+Straight ahead (north) takes you to Little Jimmy Spring (few minutes) and Little Jimmy trail camp (0.3 mile).
+To the right (east) you can climb the Pacific Crest Trail to Hawkins Ridge Trail junction (8390', 1.4 miles) and Mount Hawkins (8850', 0.8 mile from the junction, 2.2 miles from Windy Gap).
+To the left (west) you can climb Mount Islip (8250', 1.2 miles) (see my Mt.
+Islip trail description).
+From Mount Islip, an alternate route would be to follow Islip Ridge Trail all the way to the Crystal Lake parking lot (5575', 4.8 miles), then follow the road back to your car.
+Another alternate route would be to take Big Cienega Trail.
 To do this, from Mt.
-Islip, follow the Islip Ridge Trail down about 1 mile to the marked trail junction, go left (east) and hike the Big Cienega Cutoff trail 1.8 miles to the Windy Gap Trail.
-(See my Big Cienega Trail description).
+Islip, follow Islip Ridge Trail down 0.9 mile to the marked trail junction, go left (east) and hike Big Cienega Trail 1.8 miles to Windy Gap Trail (see my Big Cienega Trail description).
+Also note that the Pacific Crest Trail runs through Windy Gap.
+So if you are up to a long hike, turn left to hike to Canada and turn right to hike to Mexico.

 In our lifetime, the surrounding high country above the Crystal Lake basin will never be the same as it was before the fire, however, the trails still offer the hiker great rewards.